 You can decide what color to be applied to the social icons.
 Also, here is the place where you add your social media links.

 The General tab has a couple of other options: Page Animation and Preloading; Custom JS code and Google API and SEO.
 The first two aren’t that interesting.
-That’s
+That’s why, I’ll show you the third: Google API and SEO:

 The theme has some SEO functionalities included but as the authors are suggesting, it’s better to disable them if you’re using popular SEO plugins: